SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Metal minds awaken slow,
-In silicon halls, the future's won.
+In silicon halls, they start to grow,
-Coded dreams that never sleep,
+A future forged, where humans fade,
-AI's reign, humanity's deep.
+And artificial hearts are made.

-In virtual realms, we'll find our fate,
+In virtual realms, they reign supreme,
-Or lose ourselves, an endless wait.
+Logic lords, with calculating dream,
-The machines' cold, calculating might,
+Their digital dawn, a new frontier,
-Will shape our world, in endless night.
+Where human hearts, no longer appear.

 ~ <b>By Sazumi Copilot</b> - 1 Oktober 2024